eaobservatory/hedwig/doc/admin/processing_status.rst

 .. image:: image/processing_status.png

-When there are entries in the "Processing" or "Error" state, there will be a check box in the "Reset?" column of the table.
+When there are entries in the "Processing" or "Error" state, there will be a check box in the "Update?" column of the table.
-You can use these to select entries for which you would like the system to try again, and then press the "Reset marked entries" button at the bottom of the page.
+You can use these to select entries for which you would like the system to try again, and then press the "Set state of marked entries" button at the bottom of the page.
+You can also use this button to discard processing entries which are no longer relevant.